nzarg/home_challenge/README.md

 # Home Challenge: Lucas Boglione

 ## First - Create SSH Key

-If you plan to execute `playbook.yml` on multiple servers simultaneously or for security purposes, I would recommend creating an SSH key on your computer (control node) and copying that SSH key into the **Site Host** control panel's SSH Keys section.
-By doing this, when you create new VPS instances, you can include those SSH keys in the VPS configuration.
+For security purposes and to save time when running an Ansible playbook on multiple targets, I would recommend creating an SSH Key on your computer (control node) and copying that SSH Key into the **Site Host** control panel's SSH Keys section.
+By doing this, you can include those SSH Keys in the VPS configuration when creating new VPS instances.

-To begin, you can check if you already have SSH keys on your computer.
+To begin, you can check if you already have SSH Keys on your computer.

 **List SSH Keys:**